cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelAbstract.rst

 .. java:field:: public static final double ALMOST_ZERO
    :outertype: UtilizationModelAbstract

-   A constant which indicates that values lower or equal to this value will be considered as zero.
+   A constant indicating that values lower or equal to this value will be considered as zero.

 Constructors
 ------------